 Virginia allows an income tax credit for 40 percent of the value of donated land or conservation easements.
-Taxpayers may use up to $100,000 per year for the year of sale and the ten subsequent tax years.
+Taxpayers may use up to $20,000 per year in 2015 and 2016 and then $50,000 per year in subsequent tax years.
+Tax credits may be carried forward for up to 13 years.
 Unused credits may be sold, allowing individuals with little or no Virginia income tax burden to take advantage of this benefit.

 To be eligible for tax credits, the easement must qualify as a charitable deduction under the IRS Code and meet additional requirements under the Virginia Land Conservation Incentives Act.